Automattic/themes/payton/readme.txt

 === Payton ===
 Contributors: Automattic
-Requires at least: 5.7
+Requires at least: 5.8
-Tested up to: 5.7.2
+Tested up to: 5.8
-Requires PHP: 5.6.2
+Requires PHP: 5.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Payton is a simple blogging theme that supports full-site editing.
 It comes with a set of minimal templates and design settings that can be manipulated through Global Styles.

-== About Payton ==

-For more information see our README.md file.

 == Changelog ==